Does Ozempic Cause Constipation? Tips for Prevention and Relief

 Doctors diagnose constipation in people who have two or more of the following symptoms.

-If you notice these symptoms upon starting Ozempic, or any other significant changes, like decreased frequency of bowel movements or lower abdominal pain, consider making some changes to your lifestyle and talking with your doctor.
+If you notice these symptoms upon starting Ozempic, or any other significant changes, like decreased frequency of bowel movements or lower abdominal pain, consider making some changes to your lifestyle and talking with your doctor and a registered dietitian.

 How To Relieve Ozempic Constipation